 A similar coin was issued under Trajan earlier:

-2. Trajan Provincial AE - Sacred Stone of Seleucia Syria
+2. Trajan Roman provincial copper coin - Sacred Stone of Seleucia Syria

 Bronze, 25mm, 13.86gm

 AYTOKP KAIC NEP TPAIANO CAPICT CEB GEPM DAK